pinkanparida/addiction-screening/README.md

-# 🧠 Behavioural Screening Using Machine Learning
+# 🧠 Behavioral Addiction Detection Using Machine Learning

 This project focuses on identifying behavioural patterns among 300 male students based on their responses to 15 sensitive questions regarding their attitudes and interest toward pornography.
 The goal is to classify individuals into categories such as **Addicted**, **Moderate**, or **Non-Addicted** using Machine Learning models.